 Google can block millions of Adult Sites using Google’s SafeSearch technology that helps to block adult sites automatically.
 You can take advantage of this Safe Search Technology with Google WiFi by turning on Site Blocking.

 Go ahead to Google WiFi App > Settings Tab > Family WiFi > Site Blocking > Select the Group > Turn on Site Blocking for Each Label.
-If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (22.214.171.124 and 126.96.36.199 for IPv4 access).
+If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (220.127.116.11 and 18.104.22.168 for IPv4 access).
+Please see the exclusive article for Google WiFi users to Block Websites on Google WiFi Router.

 Schedule WiFi On/Off Time